-Philippines is ranked at 34th position on the 2011 Financial Secrecy Index.
+Philippines is ranked at 37th position on the 2013 Financial Secrecy Index.
 This ranking is based on a combination of its secrecy score and a scale weighting based on its share of the global market for offshore financial services.

-Philippines has been assessed with 73 secrecy points out of a potential 100, which places it towards the top end of the secrecy scale (see chart 1 below).
+Philippines has been assessed with 67 secrecy points out of a potential 100, which places it in the mid-range of the secrecy scale (see chart 1 below).

-Philippines accounts for under 1 per cent of the global market for offshore financial services, making it a tiny player compared with other secrecy jurisdictions (see chart 2 below).
+Philippines accounts for less than 1 per cent of the global market for offshore financial services, making it a tiny player compared with other secrecy jurisdictions (see chart 2 below).